Lecturer Recruitment Guidelines

 Reviewing the Pool of Applicants

-Keeping track of applicants in the AP Recruit system on an ongoing basis allows units to be prepared to submit search reports as hiring needs arise.
+Keeping track of applicants in the AP Recruit system on an ongoing basis allows units to be prepared to create batch rounds and submit search reports as hiring needs arise.
 Units must submit a Search Report and receive approval prior to hiring all candidates.
 Units will likely need to submit multiple search reports as they fill department needs for instructors during the year.

-Individuals who have submitted after the IRD will be hidden from committee reviewers and will not appear in the search report unless an additional review date is added .
-If there is a need to review individuals who applied after the IRD an additional review date can be added.
-All applicants who submit their application from the start of the search up to the new review date should be reviewed, with the exception of those who are unqualified or who have been previously permanently deselected.
+Individuals who have submitted after the IRD will be hidden from committee reviewers and will not appear in a batch round unless an additional review date is added and selected.
+If there is a need to review individuals who applied after the IRD, an additional review date can be added and used in a batch round.
+All applicants who submit their application from the start of the search up to the new review date should be reviewed, with the exception of those who are unqualified or who were permanently deselected in a previous round.

 Review each individual for meeting (or not) the basic qualifications as established in the advertisement